boomcamp/simulation-project-2/README.md

 - [VX](https://github.com/hshoff/vx)

 Feel free to add any other details to this page as you see fit.

+*On buying a coin, the user can see it here at this page.
+Just Click the **Buy** button and a modal will popup, and the user can enter his/her desired amount of coin*

 ## 3. Investment Tracking